 Address: Viru 11

 It’s not just a cafe, it’s a whole new world.
-Tallinn’s oldest café from 1864, Cafe Maiasmokk, oozes old time spirit even today.
+The oldest café of Tallinn, Cafe Maiasmokk from 1864, oozes the old time spirit even today.
 The menu contains a wide array of pastry as well as complete meals.
 On weekends, the café serves a special morning menu between 11 a.m. and 2 p.m.

 Address: Pikk 16